 - Toy treat dispenser stimulates your cat’s sense of curiosity

-- Game includes a board and 7 dome covers
+- The game includes a board and 7 dome covers

 - Dome covers must be pushed over to uncover and get the treats